A Claimant worked at a hotel for almost five years without incident.

 The other night staff being 'Duty Managers' was

-something which had never been investigated or established.
+also something which had never been investigated, established or put to

-Officer had relied on the other night staff being actual 'managers',
+Officer had relied on the other night staff being 'managers' which

 it was established the other night staff were not

-'managers', the Disciplinary Officer simply changed his belief and
+'managers', the Disciplinary Officer simply changed his so called 'belief'

-suddenly relied on them having 'special training' (it was only at
+and suddenly relied on them having 'special training'.
+Either way he

-tribunal, 14 months later, that the Respondent relied on 'sleep-n
+only at Employment Tribunal, 14 months later, that the Respondent decided the night

 Respondent did not disclose any evidence, or carry out any further